replicatedhq/help-center/content/docs/swarm/customer-installations/proxies.md

 icon: "replicatedDockerSwarm"
 ---

 The Replicated [install script](/docs/swarm/customer-installations/installing/) provides several configuration options for working with an HTTP proxy.
-Passing either the `airgap` or `no-proxy` flags to the install script will disable all proxy discovery and configuration.
+Passing the `no-proxy` flag to the install script will disable all proxy discovery and configuration.

 ## Proxy Discovery